SametHope/mc-heal-command-mod/README.md

 - Defaults to **full heal** if no amount is specified.
 - Works with modified maximum health values.
 - Not required on clients for dedicated and integrated/LAN servers.
+- Similar to the `/damage` command, the `<amount>` parameter must be greater than 0.
+- Unlike the `/damage` command, multiple players can be affected at once.
+- Players can be healed regardless of their gamemode, given that they are alive.